Andrew Murray (trade unionist): Labour Party roles

 By November 2016, Murray had joined the Labour Party and, in May 2017 he was seconded from Unite to Labour headquarters during the 2017 general election.
 The appointment was contentious because of Murray's previous leadership role within the Communist Party of Britain, and was described by one Labour Party source to The Huffington Post as "Corbyn's Labour has gone full Trump.
 Andrew Murray is the hard-left's Steve Bannon".
 Asked by journalists about the appointment, Corbyn said Murray "is a person of enormous abilities and professionalism" who possesses "special skills".
 Shadow Chancellor John McDonnell defended the decision saying "He has left the Communist Party, and joined Labour.
 We are converting people to democratic socialism."
 The Daily Mirror's Associate Editor Kevin Maguire described him as "smart, shrewd, pragmatic and witty".

 Murray was quoted in The Guardian on the day after the election about the unexpected exit poll announced just after the polling stations had closed.
 "There was a tremendous moment of elation when the exit poll was announced because it became apparent that the campaign had achieved the most stunning turnaround in public opinion in seven weeks" which saw Labour rise "from mid 20s in the polls at the start of the campaign to denying the Tories a majority.
 It was a moment of shared achievement".
 In a December 2017 interview with the Morning Star, Murray called for the readmission of George Galloway to the Labour Party.

 In late February 2018, The Guardian reported that Murray was working 1½ days a week as a consultant to the Labour Party.

-On 15 September 2018, The Times reported that Murray had been banned from entering Ukraine for the following three years and accused of organising pro-Russian activities, including support for Donetsk People's Republic and Luhansk People's Republic; Murray denied such accusations.